 General Unmet Needs Comments Theme Description Example Quotes "I felt a lot of pressure to "achieve" in a conventional sense.
 I have kids who are going through this now at school.
 I think it was tremendously damaging for me and, ironically, probably undercut achievements.
 I think a more useful goal is for people to learn about themselves deeplyhow their brain works, what tasks (as specifically as possible) they are good and bad at, what they enjoy/dislike, who they want to spend time with, etc, etc. The goal should be to learn enough about yourself that you can figure out how to balance all of the things in life that lead to a healthy, fulfilling life.
 Once you have a life that fits YOU, that will maximize your output on its own.
 I wanted to be top of a field-I felt like that would be fulfilling because that's what everybody seemed to expect.
 And I saw where I could achieve well, and went for that, but it turned out that I wasn't happy and I couldn't balance it with other things I wanted in my life.
 Now that I've stepped back and re-evaluated, I think I'm on the way to building something that is a lot more likely to add to the world.
 I wish I had felt less expectation to achieve big things because I think then I would've had the freedom to explore myself more.
 Also, I know a lot of gifted peopleand we don't all achieve big things.
 And that should be ok!
 It's not really the point of life, is it?
 But as I watch my kids in school, I see that everyone expects them to do big things because they are smart" (3373GF3M) "I thought everyone was about the same intellectually and was bewildered when others struggled.
 I thought I was missing something important and learned to second-guess myself.
 My self-confidence plummeted even more when teachers, classmates, and family made a big deal out of every time I made a mistake.
-I felt a tremendous amount of pressure to achieve, but was not High Expectations in Participants often reported feeling the pressure from the society to achieve and be successful because they were given the advanced guidance to progress further."
+I felt a tremendous amount of pressure to achieve, but was not Participants often reported feeling the pressure from the given the advanced guidance to progress further."
 (1357GF4H) "The stigma for gifted education needs to be removed.
-Gifted kids are often struggling with their mental health needs not being met because people don't understand that their intellectual needs are different.
-Instead, we're pushed to
+Gifted kids are often High society to achieve and be struggling with their mental health needs not being met because people don't Expectations in successful because they were understand that their intellectual needs are different.
+Instead, we're pushed to achievement identified as gifted be at the top of the class and hold that standard at all costs, to go to the best